Value for Money 65%

 “A bonnie wee place with a few nice pubs and restaurants, but don’t expect raucous nightlife.
 The emphasis here is on good-humoured charm,” said a reporter.
 We’d agree.
 The apres-ski scene is limited, but suits St Martin de Belleville’s older clientele perfectly.

 Another said: “I love St Martin but when I recently stopped in for a drink there were only two French in the crowded piano bar on a Sunday night and the rest came from Surrey, Fulham or Putney”.
-The reason, according to Helen Raemers from the Alpine Club based in the resort, is because “The British do like to go out, whilst many of the French, Germans and Dutch holidaymakers are here on self-catering holidays and don’t use the lovely village restaurants and bars that much”.
+The reason, according to the Alpine Club in the resort, is because “The British do like to go out, whilst many of the French, Germans and Dutch holidaymakers are here on self-catering holidays and don’t use the lovely village restaurants and bars that much”.

 L’Eterlou (+33 479 08 94 07) is at the foot of the St Martin drag-lift, Le Joker cafe/bar (+33 675 23 31 80) and Bar Le P (+33 679 80 35 76) are other evening venues.
 Le Billig (+33 479 00 15 54) serves tapas and has a pool table, darts and table football.